-Each year in early March, the BMRI and Neuroscience Graduate Program combine and spend a weekend away from the city and their resepective labs.
+Every year, the BMRI and Neuroscience Graduate Program combine and spend two full days away from the city and their respective labs.
 The Retreat serves two main purposes: to update each other on current events, science, and achievements, and to bring everyone together in an informal setting for a friendly bonding experience.
 Students and faculty both enjoy the Retreat and it is an event we look forward to all year.

-In 2019, the program ventured to the Interlaken Inn, nestled by the Berkshires.
-Students and faculty woke up to an early wintery-filled bus ride to Connecticut.
+This year in October 2022, the program ventured to the Interlaken Inn, nestled by the Berkshires.
+Students and faculty woke up to an early crisp fall day and took a scenic bus ride to Connecticut.

 Upon arrival, students and faculty gathered for breakfast before a series of talks from both students and faculty.
-The program began with a student talk by MD/PhD student Susan Duan of the De Marco lab.
-Following, faculty talks were given by Giuseppe Faraco, Assistant Professor of Neuroscience and Yumeing Li, Member of the Chemical Biologay Program at Memorial SLoan Kettering Cancer Center.
-A few coffee breaks later and after lunch, our talks concluded with a presentation by Xihe Xie, PhD student in the Ashish Raj Lab and culminated with a presentation by our new Director, Li Gan, Ph.D., for the Helen and Robert Appel Alzheimer's Institute.
+The program began with opening remarks from Monica Santisteban, PhD Leon Levy Research Fellow, Instructor in Neuroscience, then Nicole Sayles a PhD student from the Manfredi Lab.
+Following, faculty talks were given by Lishomwa (Lish) Ndhlovu, MD, PhD, Professor, Department of Medicine, Division of Infectious Diseases, Manu Sharma, PhD, Assistant Professor of Neuroscience and Keith Purpura, PhD, Associate Professor of Neuroscience.
+A few coffee breaks later and after lunch, the talks concluded with a presentation by Andrew Lee, a PhD student in the Joyner Lab.

-After the talks and presentations, students and faculty checked into their respective rooms and enjoyed a few hours of bonding and relaxation as some ventured on a snowy hike, visited local tourist hubs, or had roamed throughout the snowy Interlaken grounds.
+After the talks and presentations, students and faculty checked into their respective rooms and enjoyed a few hours of bonding and relaxation as some ventured on the water for kayaking/canoeing, hiking, visited local tourist hubs, or had roamed throughout the beautiful Interlaken grounds.

-Following the days presentations and afternoon activities, faculty and students gathered again for dinner and a happy hour in which the BMRI Paper of the Year was announced by Director of the BMRI, Costantino Iadecola, MD and was awareded to Brain and Mind Research Institute’s Giuseppe Faraco, MD/Ph.D.
-The evening's sessions ended with the 1st Year Graduate Student tradition of the Faculty Roast which was enjoyed by all.
+Following the days presentations and afternoon activities, faculty and students gathered again for a cocktail hour and dinner in which the BMRI Paper & Mentor of the Year was announced by Director & Chair of BMRI, Costantino Iadecola, MD.
+BMRI Paper of the Year was awarded to The Director of the Helen and Robert Appel Alzheimer’s Disease Research Institute Li Gan, PhD and BMRI Mentor of the Year was awarded to Brain and Mind Research Institute’s Hagen Tilgner, PhD.
+The evening's sessions ended with the 2nd Year Graduate Student tradition of the Faculty Roast which was enjoyed by all.

 Day 2 of Retreat